-Protecting customers is at the heart of the Utility Regulator's role and ensuring that customers pay the correct price for energy from the price regulated supplier SSE Airtricity Gas Supply (NI) Limited (SSE Airtricity) is a core part of our work.
+Protecting customers is at the heart of the Utility Regulator's role and ensuring that customers pay the correct price for gas from the price regulated supplier SSE Airtricity Gas Supply (NI) Limited (SSE Airtricity) is a core part of our work.

-We commenced a review of the maximum average price with SSE Airtricity in April 2023.
-We have scrutinised the submission provided by SSE Airtricity to ensure that the maximum average price approved is not more than the sum of the costs allowed under the price control determination.
-This ensures that customers pay no more than the costs of purchasing and supplying gas plus a pre-determined allowance for the operating costs of the business and an agreed profit margin.
+We commenced a review of the maximum average price with SSE in early January 2024.
+We have scrutinised the submission provided by SSE to ensure that the maximum average price approved is not more than the sum of the costs allowed under the price control determination.
+This ensures that customers pay no more than the costs of purchasing and supplying gas, plus a pre-determined allowance for the operating costs of the business in addition to an agreed profit margin.